 Metro Manila IT Parks and Centers

-Based on the latest Tholons 2019 Report, Manila still places at the 2nd spot of Top 100 Super Cities, next to Bangalore.
+Based on the latest Tholons 2019 Report, Manila still places at the 2nd spot in the Top 100 Super Cities, next to Bangalore.
 The construction of IT parks and centers contribute to this ranking.

 The agency also targets to put up economic zone institutes that will train workers for businesses leased in the economic zone to lessen labor skill mismatch.
 Learn more about this in this article.